The Perfect Backpacking Guide to Bolivia

 In traveling to a different country, you must importantly consider such a thing as a weather condition.
 Bolivia has two basic weather pattern, the wet and dry season.
 The wet season start at the month of November to April while dry season starts from May to October.
 This will help you to choose and decide on the things you must bring in exploring Bolivia.

-Backpacking tips for you while visiting Bolivia:
+The Best Backpacking Tips while visiting Bolivia:

 In Bolivia, sometimes the weather suddenly changes.
 You can bring a flexible wardrobe that can be used in any weather condition.
 Don’t forget to bring jackets or winter gear, because of most of the time in evening the temperature drops in zero degrees.
 This country doesn’t require any traditional clothes, just bring jeans, top and comfy shoes that will accompany you to your travel